-Note: we have recently learned that some researchers merely indicate that a VARK preference exists by choosing an individual’s highest score as though that is a dominant preference indicator!!!
-That is a waste of research effort and time and their research will be invalid.
-What do they use for scores of 4, 4, 4 4 or 8, 8, 2 3 or 9, 8, 7, 6?
+We have recently learned that some people merely indicate that a VARK preference exists by choosing an individual’s highest score as though that is a dominant preference indicator!!!
+That is a waste of effort and time and their research will be invalid.
+What “highest score” do they use for a people who have these scores? – 4, 4, 4 and 4 or 8, 8, 2 and 3 or 9, 8, 7 and 6?
 Everybody has four VARK scores not one.
 Life is multimodal.
 VARK uses that fact in its design.
 That is why respondents can have more than once answer for each question.